nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test Case 1: `clear`
       Expected: All flashcards deleted from QuickCache.

 ### F.7 Testing a flashcard

+1. Prerequisites: List all flashcards using the `list` command.
+There is at least one flashcard stored in QuickCache.

+1. Testing flashcard containing open ended question

+   1. Test Case 1: `test 1 ans/Singapore`<br>
+      Expected: Checks if answer provided matches with the answer stored in the open ended question within the first flashcard.
+Users starting off with the sample questions will expect test to be correct.
+Flashcard statistics will be updated.<br>
+      :information_source: Answers are not case sensitive.

+   1. Test Case 2: `test 1 ans/`<br>
+      Expected: Error message will appear as answer cannot be blank.
+Flashcard statistics will not be updated.

+1. Testing flashcard containing multiple choice question

+   1. Test Case 1: `test 2 o/2`<br>
+      Expected: Checks if option provided matches with the option stored in the multiple choice question within the second flashcard.
+Users starting off with the sample questions will expect test to be correct.
+Flashcard statistics will be updated.<br>
+      :information_source: Answers are not case sensitive.

+   1. Test Case 2: `test 1 o/`<br>
+      Expected: Error message will appear as option cannot be blank.
+Flashcard statistics will not be updated.

+   1. Other incorrect `test` commands to try: `test`, `test x ans/...` (where x is 0 or larger than the list size)<br>
+      Expected: Error message will appear with instructions on how to use the test command.

 ### F.8 Displaying statistics

+There are 2 ways to display statistics of flashcards – by index or by tags.

+1. Prerequisites: For some test cases listed bellow to work, user should have the sample starting flashcards that was provided stored in QuickCache.

+1. Displaying statistics of a flashcard by index

+   1. Test Case 1: `stats 1`

+1. Displaying statistics of flashcards through tags

 ### F.9 Sharing flashcards